Monocouche Render Cost

 Paint Over Existing Render

-Different Types of Render
+Different Types of Render Cost

 Removing Existing Rendering: Considerations and Costs for Monocouche Rendering

-If your existing rendering is in poor condition, chipping and breaking away, it’s best to have it removed entirely before applying new rendering.
+If your current rendering is in poor condition, chipping and breaking away, it’s best to have it removed entirely before applying new rendering.
 Failure to do so can lead to a catastrophic failure of both new and old render, and cause both layers to fall off your property.

 For example, if you currently have pebbledash rendering on your property, you will likely want to remove it to ensure you get an even application of your new monocouche render.
 The cost of removing pebbledash render can be anywhere from £2,100 to £7,800 and above (depending on your house size.)